 Now that you have the bones of your anchor chart done, you are ready to add the meat.

 This step is probably the most important step!
-Involving your students in this step they will internalize the objective you are trying to teach.
+Involving your students in this step will internalize the objective you are trying to teach.

-Your students should help you create meat of the anchor chart.
+Your students should help you create the meat of the anchor chart.
 This is how you engage them!

 This can be done in different ways.
 One way is to record what your students say directly onto the anchor chart.
 Basically, they are telling you what to write.

 Another way this can be done is with post-it notes.
 This is my preferred method.
-Post-It notes come in so many sizes now that you can record an thought and then place it onto the chart.
+Post-It notes come in so many sizes now that you can record a thought and then place it onto the chart.
 Or better yet, let your students do this!

 5. Hang in a place where you can refer to it often.

 Once you have your anchor chart done, hang it in a place where your students can see it and refer back to it.
 You may want to refer to it as well.